grafana/agent/docs/sources/static/set-up/start-agent.md

 ### Start Grafana Agent on Linux, macOS, FreeBSD, or Windows

-To start Grafana Agent on Linux, macOS, FreeBSD, or Windows run the following command in a terminal window:
+To start Grafana Agent on Linux, macOS, FreeBSD, or Windows run the following command in a terminal window or command prompt:

 ```shell
 BINARY -config.file CONFIG_FILE